planet-lia/lia-docs/content/getting-started.md

 title: Getting started
 ---

+{{< warning title="Important" >}}
+Lia SDK version v0.2.0 does not support uploading your bot to the online leaderboard.
+Please create an account on our [website](https://www.liagame.com/) or subscribe to our newsletter and we will let you know when this functionality will be ready.
+Until then you can play Lia offline.
+{{< /warning >}}

 Let's set you up for countless hours of fun!
 This getting started guide consists of the following parts: